Configuration files#

 Note that a wrong configuration might prevent your robot to successfully boot.

-While you should always be able to access the robot via eg ssh
+While you should always be able to access the robot via eg ssh to repair,

 we strongly recommend to be very careful when modifying default